deis/workflow/src/installing-workflow/system-requirements.md

 [a bug when mounting secrets](https://github.com/deis/workflow/issues/372) which prevents Deis Workflow from starting.

+## Storage Requirements

+A variety of Deis Workflow components rely on an object storage system to do their work, including storing application slugs, Docker images and database logs.

+Deis Workflow ships with Minio by default, which provides in-cluster, ephemeral object storage.
+This means that if the Minio server crashes, all data will be lost.
+Therefore, Minio should be used for development or testing only.

+Workflow supports Amazon Simple Storage Service (S3), Google Cloud Storage (GCS), OpenShift Swift, and Azure Blob Storage.
+See [configuring object storage][storage-configuration] for setup instructions.

 ## Resource Requirements

 When deploying Deis Workflow, it's important to provision machines with adequate resources.
 Deis is a highly-available